ryechris/Go-Intro/README.md

 ### 3. Summing 0 to 9: Concurrency with Go
-Concurrency is built into Go; it is one of the reasons for choosing Go.
+Concurrency is built into Go; it is one of the reasons many people choose Go.

 Summing the numbers -- such as 0,1,2,3,4,5,6,7,8,9 -- can illustrate how concurrency might be useful.
 We can instruct the computer to perform this addition in one sequence.